nats-io/nats-architecture-and-design/adr/ADR-13.md

 #### batch
 The number of messages that the server should send.
 Minimum is 1.
-There is not have a limit on the batch size at the level of the library.
+There is not a limit on the batch size at the level of the library.
 The account and then server may have some limits.

 #### no_wait